Education and Schools in Ireland

 Private schools in Ireland

-There are a number of private schools in Ireland, mostly located in Dublin.
+There are a number of private schools in Ireland, most of them located in Dublin.
 These schools are privately funded and are not subject to state control with regards to curriculum and the daily management of the school.

-Many private schools have religious affiliations and in most cases Catholic foundations, while an increasing number of schools teach in Gaelic.
+Many private schools have religious affiliations and in most cases Catholic foundations, while some institutions teach in Gaelic.
 Irish private schools can be expensive with a tuition of thousands of euros per year.

 International schools in Ireland